Search for nonresonant Higgs boson pair production in the four leptons plus two b jets final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 Theoretical uncertainties arise from the choice of the PDF set, the uncertainty in $\alpha_S$, and the renormalization and factorization scales \cite{Cepeda:2019klc}: they affect both signal and background processes.
-For the \HH signal, in addition to the uncertainty sources just described, an uncertainty caused by missing finite $m_{top}$ effects \cite{Grazzini:2018bsd} contributes, too.
+For the \HH signal, in addition to the uncertainty sources just described, an uncertainty caused by missing finite $m_{top}$ effects \cite{Baglio:2020wgt} contributes, too.
+No additional uncertainties on \PH production without real \PQb jets are applied since they are negligible compared to all the other uncertainties involved.
 An additional uncertainty of 10\% for the $\Pg\Pg\to\PZ\PZ^{*}$ prediction and of 0.1\% for the $\PQq\PQq\to\PZ\PZ^{*}$ prediction is considered to account for the uncertainty in the applied \textit{K}-factors, described in Section~\ref{sec:datasets}.

 The uncertainty in the luminosity is treated as partially correlated across data-taking periods.
-All the other experimental uncertainties are considered uncorrelated, whereas all theoretical uncertainties are considered correlated among the three data-taking years.
+All the other experimental uncertainties are considered uncorrelated: they are estimated for each year independently and therefore their dominating statistical uncertainty is uncorrelated.
+All theoretical uncertainties are considered correlated among the three data-taking years.
 A summary of the theory systematic uncertainties is reported in Table~\ref{tab:systtheorunc}.

+This analysis is still dominated by statistical uncertainties, thus the impact of the systematic uncertainties is overall negligible.